Sculptor Galaxy: Distance estimates

-Satellite
+Satellite galaxies

 An international team of researchers has used the Subaru Telescope to identify a faint dwarf galaxy disrupted by NGC 253.
 The satellite galaxy is called NGC 253-dw2 and may not survive its next passage by its much larger host.
-The host galaxy may suffer some damage too if the dwarf is heavy enough.
-The interplay between the two galaxies is responsible for the disturbation in NGC 253's structure.
+The host galaxy may suffer some damage too if the dwarf is massive enough.
+The interplay between the two galaxies is responsible for the disturbance in NGC 253's structure.